About us

 Ted :)

-Walking Pace: We will average 4.5KM per hour and check all this stuff out.
+Walking Pace: We will maintain a steady pace and average 4.5KM per hour.

-What to bring/wear: Trail runners/good walking shoes; 1.5 litres of water, refill along the way; hydrolytes; lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.
-Plenty of food options at our lunch stop.
+What to bring: Good walking shoes/boots or trainers; 1.5 litres of water, refill available along the way; hydrolytes; snacks and lunch; light rain jacket depending on conditions; sunscreen and a cap or hat with a wide brim.
+WE WILL NOT BE STOPPING AT FOOD VENUES, SO DO BRING YOUR FOOD AND DRINKS.

 Suggested Donation: $10